gscontras/probLang/chapters/app-05-quantifiers.md

 width="400px"
 %}

-We look here at the fifteen most frequently filled in quantifying expressions, together with the important but naturally less frequent options *none* and *all*, and their relative proportion of mentioning:
+We look here at the fifteen most frequently filled in quantifying expressions, together with the important but naturally less frequent options *none* and *all*.
+We take their their relative proportion of mentioning in the experiment as a (admittedly tentative) stand-in for the relative ease with which these expression may come to mind.
+We model the ease with which an expression comes to mind as a non-uniform utterance prior, instead of an utterance cost which would rather model an utteranc's production effort (see also [Appendix Chapter](app-03-costs.html) for more on this distinction).

 ~~~~